jacobtomlinson/ollama-action/README.md

   run: echo "$response"
 ```

+> [!NOTE]
-The environment variable is wrapped in double quotes to preserve newlines.
+> The environment variable is wrapped in double quotes to preserve newlines.

 ## License